HomeBlogPet CareNormal Cat Temperature Range: What Should a Cat's ...

 • Adverse drug reactions

-Stress-related hyperthermia is well documented in the feline veterinary literature and can temporarily push cats outside the normal cat temperature range.
+Stress-related hyperthermia is well documented in the feline veterinary literature and can temporarily push cats outside the normal cat temperature range and read our full guide on cat fever causes.

 What to Do Immediately (Before the Vet Visit)?